 George Ow, Jr., with Ow Family Properties, was the main funder of the work and Ow shaped all aspects of the work.
 Ow grew up in Chinatown, staying with his grandmother, who lived there.
 Tom Ralston of Tom Ralston Concrete designed and crafted the stunning yellow gate, atop which sits the water dragon, designed, built and decorated by community artist and art educator Kathleen Crocetti, aka “dragon maker.”

 The dragon was installed atop Ralston’s gate in early November, having been transported from Crocetti’s Watsonville studio where it was created.
 The project continues to evolve, with the most recent touch being bronze plaques, also by Monaghan, placed on the gate’s vertical columns, honoring contributing partners.
-Landscaping is also in the works, which honors the plant species native to the river and plants important in Chinese culture.
-A commemorating event is still being planned, with the format and timing being informed by than COVID-19 pandemic.
+The installation and its gardens continue to be stewarded by Rui Li and the 418 Project.